Towcestrians Sports Club: Tennis

 Towcestrians Tennis has three flood-lit all-weather tennis courts offering playing facilities all year round.

 The Tennis section of Towscestrians Sports Club has 8 teams playing in both the Northampton and Banbury Leagues, covering a wide range of abilities and ages.
 With 3 women's teams, 2 men's teams, and 3 mixed teams, there is a strong community.

 Towcestrians Tennis Club is affiliated with the Lawn Tennis Association.

 Cricket

 Towcestrians Cricket Club was formed in 1934 with many of the original players of the newly formed rugby club.
 The club moved to the present Greens Norton Road site in 1971 and amalgamated with Greens Norton Cricket Club in 2023.
 As a successful club, players have gone on to have success in other areas of the sport, including playing with notable players such as Graeme Swann.

-Our outdoor season runs from late April until September with seniors and juniors playing competitive matches in local Northamptonshire leagues.
-Indoor practice begins in January and is held at the County ground and Sponne School, Towcester.
+The club's outdoor season runs from late April until September, with senior and junior teams competing in local Northamptonshire leagues.
+Indoor practice is held in January at the County Ground and Sponne School, Towcester.